kubeflow/website/content/en/docs/gke/deploy/upgrade.md

       kubectl config use-context ${KF_NAME}
       ```

-2. (Recommended) Replace your `./Makefile` with the version in Kubeflow `v1.2.0`: https://github.com/kubeflow/gcp-blueprints/blob/v1.2.0/kubeflow/Makefile.
+1. (Recommended) Replace your `./Makefile` with the version in Kubeflow `v1.2.0`: https://github.com/kubeflow/gcp-blueprints/blob/v1.2.0/kubeflow/Makefile.

     If you made any customizations in `./Makefile`, you should merge your changes with the upstream version.

     This step is recommended, because we introduced usability improvements and fixed compatibility for newer Kustomize versions (while still being compatible with Kustomize v3.2.1) to the Makefile.
 However, the deployment process is backward-compatible, so this is recommended, but not required.

-3. Update `./upstream/manifests` package:
+1. Update `./upstream/manifests` package:
     ```bash
     make update
     ```

-4. Before applying new resources, you need to delete some immutable resources that were updated in this release:
+1. Before applying new resources, you need to delete some immutable resources that were updated in this release:

     ```bash
     kubectl delete statefulset kfserving-controller-manager -n kubeflow --wait kubectl delete crds experiments.kubeflow.org suggestions.kubeflow.org trials.kubeflow.org
     ```

-    **WARNING**: this deletes all Katib running resources.
+    **WARNING**: This step **deletes** all Katib running resources.

     Refer to [a github comment in the v1.2 release issue](https://github.com/kubeflow/kubeflow/issues/5371#issuecomment-731359384) for more details.

-5. Redeploy:
+1. Redeploy:

     ```bash
     make apply
     ```

-    To evaluate the changes before deploying them you can run `make hydrate` and then compare the contents
+    To evaluate the changes before deploying them you can:

-    of `.build` to what is currently deployed.
+    1. Run `make hydrate`.
+    1. Compare the contents
+    of `.build` with a historic version with tools like `git diff`.